 How many of you can say you’ve searched the above, or even know what these recruitment job titles mean?
 Does your average Joe know what a Deep-Sea Operator or Knowledge Specialist even does?
 I can assure you, we don’t and we’re in the recruitment industry - so imagine the perils for applicants.

 Applicants are more likely to search ‘Developer’ or ‘Systems Manager’ than ‘.Net SQL Developer’ and ‘Computer and Information Systems Manager’ in fact ‘Developer’ was searched a whopping 30,784 times last month and whilst it may seem very generic, this is where ensuring your advert is full of information on the job itself comes in, to ensure you don’t have any rogue applications!

-Remember, the role itself can be explained within the body of the advert, it doesn’t have to happen in the title.
+Remember, the role itself can be explained within the body of the advert, it doesn’t have to happen in the title and with more job board recruitment sites working on an exact match for job title SEO - less is more!
 Length aside, some titles are so ambiguous we can’t decipher what they want – i.e. Knowledge Specialist?
 I know stuff, do I qualify?

-If you liked this, you may also like these posts:
+If you liked this, you may also like these posts about recruitment advertising: